MrTimy/alx-zero_day/0x03-git/README.md

-Git rebase is better than merge
+Git rebase is better than merge, and I'll use it anyday